 What does it do?

-Using Shutter Priority mode allows the user to specify the shutter speed of the camera while the aperture and ISO are allowed to adjust automatically.
+Shutter Priority mode allows the user to specify the camera's shutter speed while the aperture and ISO adjust automatically.
 This lets the camera achieve the correct exposure.

 Common platforms like DJI's Phantom series will default to an Auto exposure mode.
 This mode works well for users who want to take a few pictures or videos without much effort, but it is not as well suited for photogrammetry.